Inside the Michael Sussmann Trial—Kash Patel Talks ‘October Surprise’; Fusion GPS Employee Testimony; Rodney Joffe

 It's overwhelmingly liberal.

-Um and the pool, the jury pool, as we call it, will be overwhelmingly liberal.
+And the pool, the jury pool, as we call it, will be overwhelmingly liberal.

 But what the judge has to also work on is you can't have no jury.

-You have to just make people provide truthful statements, and they're basically under oath when they're having this back and forth in the courtroom with the prosecutor, the defense attorneys, and the judge.
+And they're basically under oath when they're having this back and forth in the courtroom with the prosecutor, the defense attorneys, and the judge.

-And you as a di prosecutor and as a defense attorney can find cause, a reason to strike a juror.
+And you as a prosecutor and as a defense attorney can find cause, a reason to strike a juror.

 Judge, this person has had this happen in their past, or they've publicly said X. We don't believe they can be fair or neutral in this case.